Find Affordable College Courses

 New Haven, CT

 Yale University landed the #7 spot in the 2023 rankings for the best health professions programs.
-Yale is a fairly large private not-for-profit school located in the midsize city of New Haven.
+Yale is a large private not-for-profit school located in the medium-sized city of New Haven.

-MGH Institute of Health Professions did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #8 on the list.
+MGH Institute of Health Professions came in at #8 in this year’s edition of the Best Health Professions Schools in the New England Region ranking.
 MGH Institute of Health Professions is a small private not-for-profit school located in the large city of Boston.

 After completing their degree, health professions graduates from MGH Institute of Health Professions carry an average student debtload of $31,813.